Planning and Staging an Intervention

 - The person’s substance use is associated with a significant decline in performance at work, school, or other important activities.

-- The person’s relationships are seriously affected by the substance use.
+- The person’s relationships are seriously affected by their substance use.

 - The person spends significant amounts of time using their substance of choice, and this leads to negative outcomes in other areas of their life.

-- The person is becoming more and more isolated as a result of the substance use.
+- The person is becoming more and more isolated as a result of their substance use.